mockito/mockito-testng/README.md

 ## Releasing

 Every merged pull request is published to JCenter and Maven Central.
-Actually, any change on master that happily builds on GitHub Actions is published unless the binaries are the same as the previous release.
+Actually, any change on master that happily builds on CI is published unless the binaries are the same as the previous release.
 The release automation uses Shipkit framework (http://shipkit.org).

 ## History

 The original TestNGListener was a part of the core Mockito repository.
 However, the jar was never released.
 Core Mockito team does not work with TestNG so it was hard for us to maintain TestNG integration.
-In Summer 2018 we moved the TestNG integration to a separate repository under "Mockito" organization on GitHub.
+In Summer 2018 we moved the TestNG integration to a separate repository under "Mockito" organization.

 ## Help